Capital market

 The trading floor of the New York Stock Exchange, one of the largest secondary capital markets in the world.
 Most of the trades on the New York Stock Exchange are executed electronically, but its hybrid structure allows some trading to be done face to face on the floor.

 A capital market is a financial market in which long-term debt (over a year) or equity-backed securities are bought and sold, in contrast to a money market where short-term debt is bought and sold.
 Capital markets channel the wealth of savers to those who can put it to long-term productive use, such as companies or governments making long-term investments.
 (Note: The idea of governments making investments may be less familiar than the case involving companies.
 A government can make investments that are expected to develop a nation's economy, by improving a nation's physical infrastructure, such as by building roads, or by improving public education.)
-Financial regulators like Securities and Exchange Board of India (SEBI), Bank of England (BoE) and the U.S. Securities and Exchange Commission (SEC) oversee capital markets to protect investors against fraud, among other duties.
+Financial regulators like the Bank of England (BoE) and the U.S. Securities and Exchange Commission (SEC) oversee capital markets to protect investors against fraud, among other duties.

 Transactions on capital markets are generally managed by entities within the financial sector or the treasury departments of governments and corporations, but some can be accessed directly by the public.
 As an example, in the United States, any American citizen with an internet connection can create an account with TreasuryDirect and use it to buy bonds in the primary market.
 However, sales to individuals form only a small fraction of the total volume of bonds sold.
 Various private companies provide browser-based platforms that allow individuals to buy shares and sometimes even bonds in the secondary markets.
 There are many thousands of such systems, most serving only small parts of the overall capital markets.
 Entities hosting the systems include investment banks, stock exchanges and government departments.
 Physically, the systems are hosted all over the world, though they tend to be concentrated in financial centres like London, New York, and Hong Kong.